This is part 2 of WHAT IS ELECTRICITY. Loading...

 looks the same as an uncharged balloon.
 The imbalance is tiny when

-compared to the charge already there within the object, and it's effect
+compared to the charge already there within the object, and its effect

 upon light is tiny.
 By this definition, we must say that "electricity" is